jerry060599/StableCosseratRods/README.md

 This repository contains the source code, model, and paramters for the CPU based cantilever, bridge, slingshot, and tree examples.

-For the massively parallel GPU based examples like yarn cloth twisting, see [libYarnball](https://jerryhsu.io)
+For the massively parallel GPU based examples like yarn cloth twisting, see [YarnBall](https://github.com/jerry060599/YarnBall) sim.

 ## Build
 Project templated from [Kitten Engine](https://github.com/jerry060599/KittenEngine/tree/main)